 If you’re a fan of glittery or shimmering eye shadows, you might have to wait even longer before you can start using those products again.
 The tiny particles of glitter can irritate your still-healing eyes if worn too soon after your procedure.

 Protecting Your Eyes

 Protecting your eyes not only helps the healing process go more smoothly.
 It can also help prolong the results of your surgery.
 In most cases, your surgeon will recommend avoiding sun exposure after your eyelid surgery.
 The sun’s rays can cause discoloration and make scarring worse as the incisions heal.

 Even after your eyes have healed, shielding them from the sun is a must.
 Use an eye cream with an SPF of at least 30 every day.
 Sunglasses with UV protection are also a good idea, especially on very bright days.

 Eyelid surgery can give you a more youthful and brighter look, but it’s important to understand what the recovery process involves.
-In the Washington, DC area, Dr. George Bitar and Dr. Robert Centeno can answer any additional questions you have about the surgery and give you a better idea of what to expect during and after it.
-To schedule a consultation with Dr. Bitar or Dr. Centeno, call (703) 206-0506 today.
+In the Washington, DC area, Dr. George Bitar can answer any additional questions you have about the surgery and give you a better idea of what to expect during and after it.
+To schedule a consultation with Dr. Bitar call (703) 206-0506 today.